Youth center – Marche-en-Famenne

 Those are common tasks at the youth house but it is important to keep in mind that we work as a team and we are always open to suggestions and looking for skills to add to the team.
-That means that we will not prevent you from taking new responsibilities if you feel up to it!
+That means that we will not prevent you from taking on new responsibilities if you feel up to it!

 Collective activities with other ESC volunteers

 The European Solidary Corps volunteering activities within Compagnons Bâtisseurs is part of an ESC group project that aims to increase European awareness among youth in the town of Marche-en-Famenne and to maintain a close collaboration among the local youth services.
 For that reason, some activities will be run with other ESC volunteers (hosted by other local youth organizations).
-It will be asked to all the ESC volunteers in Marche-en-Famenne and from near towns around to regularly join collective activities as co-animator or participant of CBB activities like environmental volunteering days and week-end and summer workcamps.
+It will be asked to all the ESC volunteers in Marche-en-Famenne and from near towns around to regularly join collective activities as co-animator or participants of CBB activities like environmental volunteering days and weekend and summer workcamps.
 The volunteers will work together especially during special events organized once a year in Marche-en-Famenne: intergenerational events, youth services opening day….
 The volunteers will help to prepare and follow-up these events.
 In some occasions, they could hold an information stand presenting ESC program and youth exchange opportunities.
 They could organize a “European night” in the local youth house and to present therefore their country and traditions.

 Accommodation in Marche-en-Famenne